- An employee’s hours of work must be confined within a period of 16 consecutive hours in a workday.

 Some roadbuilding or heavy construction operations employees may be subject to either the federal or provincial Drivers' Hours of Service Regulations, which govern the maximum driving times and minimum off-duty times of commercial vehicle drivers (both bus and truck).

-For more information on drivers hours of service, contact Carrier Services, a section of Alberta Transportation:
+For more information on drivers hours of service, contact Carrier Services, a section of Alberta Transportation and Economic Corridors:

-Employee must receive at least 8 consecutive hours of rest immediately following completion of a shift.
+Employee must receive at least 8 consecutive hours of rest immediately following completion of a shift that is longer than 12 consecutive hours.

 If an employee works 4 or fewer hours in any work day, the remainder of the day may be considered to be a half day of rest.